curv3d/curv/ideas/compiler/Statement_Analyser.md

 We attempt to recognize a generalized definition in these contexts, which create scopes:
 * bindings argument of `let` and `do`.
 * top level phrase in a CLI command.
-If not a definition, analyze as an operation.
+If not a definition, analyse as an operation.
 * argument of `{}`.
-If not a definition, analyze as an action/binder sequence.
+If not a definition, analyse as an action/binder sequence.

-How are generalized definitions analyzed?
+How are generalized definitions analysed?
-* Definitions are recognized during "pre-analysis": `analyze_def()`.
+* Definitions are recognized during "pre-analysis": `analyse_def()`.
   (The other phrase types are recognized during regular analysis, due to metafunctions.)
-* The pre-analyzer converts a generalized definition into a tree.
+* The pre-analyser converts a generalized definition into a tree.
   Each tree node lists the bindings defined by that node.
   This is needed to implement conditional definitions (check that the then and else branches both define the same set of bindings).
-* Can't analyze recursive definitions bottom up.
+* Can't analyse recursive definitions bottom up.
 There must be a global `Scope` data structure containing the dependency graph.

 Data Structures:
 * class Definition
   * From the generalized definition parse tree is constructed a Definition tree.
     Definition <: Phrase.
 Each definition-bearing phrase type either is
-    <:Definition, or its analyze_def() function constructs a Definition object.
+    <:Definition, or its analyse_def() function constructs a Definition object.
   * For each binding there is a smallest Definition object (in the tree) that defines the binding and contains its definientia.
 * Sequential_Scope